-Hover.com’s backend responded to my actions with an error message, but the account dashboard gave no visual indicator that anything was wrong.
-This is actually the most frustrating thing about the whole experience.
-Any developer worth their pants should know that you must handle error messages or present them to the user if there is no better option available for dealing with it.
+Hover.com’s back-end responded to my actions with an error message, but the account dashboard gave no visual indicator that anything was wrong.
+This is the most frustrating thing about the whole experience.
+Any developer worth their pants should know that you must handle error messages or present them to the user if there’s no better option available for dealing with it.
 Giving me no feedback was just a frustrating experience.

 There were no noticed anywhere on the account dashboard about service outages, so I reached out to their support staff via chat.
 A minute later and I was informed that they were aware of the issue and working on it.
 I ended the chat and explicitly chose not to receive a transcript of the chat by email.
 A minute later I received a chat transcript by email anyway ….